Queensland Healthy Places Network

 The co-design process has included sharing perspectives, exploring ideas and generating solutions through interviews and a review led by research and design consultancy Meld Studios.
 Many participants remain actively involved in co-designing and testing the protype network.

 To date, work has focused on developing the digital platform as a tool to support the broader network.
-The digital prototype will be developed and tested over the next few months with the support of key members of the design group, including representatives from across disciplines, sectors and regions.
+The digital prototype will be developed and tested in early 2023 with the support of key members of the design group, including representatives from across disciplines, sectors and regions.
 Beyond this group, we highly encourage people to get involved and contribute resources, events, news, and expertise to help the network – and its members – to thrive.

 To find out more about the network and how you can become involved, please contact email@example.com